yangasahi/Kitura-SOS-Workshop/OpenAndRESTAPI.md

         return completion(disasterService.getStats(), nil)
     }
   ```
-6. Refresh SwaggerUI again and view your new GET route.
+6. Restart your server and refresh SwaggerUI again and view your new GET route.

 # Next Steps